cardano-foundation/CIPs/CIP-xxxxx/README.md

 Specifically, apps building transactions need to be able to get the following information from the wallet:

 - Script descriptor
+  - Any transaction consuming a UTXO from a Plutus-based address must attach the corresponding script.
 - `ScriptRequirements`
+  - The `TxContext` that is required to be able to validate the transaction.
+It encompasses all the possible combinations of requirements for the transaction to be valid, as such it is represented by an array of `ScriptRequirement` objects.
 - Change Datum
+  - The datum that will be used as the change output for the transaction.
+This is required for wallets based on Plutus V2 and before, as the change output must contain a datum to be valid and spendable.

 Additionally, apps need to be able to submit a transaction to the wallet for signing in an asynchronous manner, as gathering of signatures can take a long time and each wallet provider will have its own way of handling this process.

 Finally, the `signData()` endpoint will have to be disabled when using this extension since they are not compatible with Plutus-based addresses.
 Plutus contracts cannot sign data, only validate transactions.

-### Rationale for the required data

-- Script descriptor:
-    Any transaction consuming a UTXO from a Plutus-based address must attach the corresponding script.

-- `ScriptRequirements`:
-    The `TxContext` that is required to be able to validate the transaction.
-It encompasses all the possible combinations of requirements for the transaction to be valid, as such it is represented by an array of `ScriptRequirement` objects.

-- Change Datum:
-    The datum that will be used as the change output for the transaction.
-This is required for wallets based on Plutus V2 and before, as the change output must contain a datum to be valid and spendable.

 ## Specification